madvise — give advice about use of memory

 POSIX.1-2001 describes posix_madvise(3) with

-constants POSIX_MADV_NORMAL
+constants POSIX_MADV_NORMAL,

-, and so on, with
+POSIX_MADV_RANDOM, POSIX_MADV_SEQUENTIAL, POSIX_MADV_WILLNEED, and POSIX_MADV_DONTNEED, and so on, with

 behavior close to the similarly named flags listed above.

-(POSIX.1-2008 adds a further flag, POSIX_MADV_NOREUSE
+(POSIX.1-2008 adds a further flag, POSIX_MADV_NOREUSE, that has no analog in

 madvise(2).)